-- GCSE skills are taught from the start of Year 7 and GCSE maths questions and problems from Foundation level papers are practiced regularly to develop exam skills, strategy and a deeper understanding of the topics.
+GCSE skills are taught from the start of Year 7 and GCSE maths questions and problems from Foundation level papers are practiced regularly to develop exam skills, strategy and a deeper understanding of the topics.
 Pupils are in classes with pupils aiming for similar grades so that a focused personalised curriculum can be delivered.

-- Year 9 is the beginning of the KS4 content working up to the higher tier.
+Year 9 is the beginning of the KS4 content working up to the higher tier.

-- 9 lessons a fortnight (9 hours) are dedicated for Mathematics lessons.
+9 lessons a fortnight (9 hours) are dedicated for Mathematics lessons.

-- Develop fluent knowledge, skills and understanding of mathematical methods and concepts
+Develop fluent knowledge, skills and understanding of mathematical methods and concepts

-- Acquire, select and apply mathematical techniques to solve problems
+Acquire, select and apply mathematical techniques to solve problems

-- Reason mathematically, make deductions and inferences and draw conclusions
+Reason mathematically, make deductions and inferences and draw conclusions

-- Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
+Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.

-The 5 key areas of maths that are studied are:
+5 areas of maths studied are:

 Ratio, proportion and rates of change

-- Geometry and measures
+Geometry and measures

-- Probability and data handling
+Probability and data handling

 Each of the 5 areas contains their own smaller topics and these will be taught in sections of around 2 weeks per topic on average over the course.

-- Efficient use of calculators both scientific and basic.
+Efficient use of calculators both scientific and basic.
 Different brands will be used for optimum understanding.

-- Exam skills, problem solving and breaking down of larger tasks.
+Exam skills, problem solving and breaking down of larger tasks.

-- Methods – primarily how to set work out and communicate the answer clearly.
+Methods – primarily how to set work out and communicate the answer clearly.

-- Mental and written arithmetic and remembering necessary formulae.
+Mental and written arithmetic and remembering necessary formulae.